openmeteo/rocc/README.rst

 interval specification) and ``allowed_diff`` (a floating point number).

 The function checks whether there exist intervals during which the value of the time series changes by more than the specified threshold.
-All records of that interval are flagged with the specified ``flag`` (the default ``flag`` is ``TEMPORAL``).
+The offending records are flagged with the specified ``flag`` (the default ``flag`` is ``TEMPORAL``).

 Here is an example time series::

     2020-10-06 14:30    24.0
-    2020-10-06 14:40    25.0 *
+    2020-10-06 14:40    25.0
     2020-10-06 14:50    36.0 *
-    2020-10-06 15:01    52.0
+    2020-10-06 15:01    51.0
-    2020-10-06 15:21    55.0 *
+    2020-10-06 15:21    55.0
-    2020-10-06 15:31    65.0 *
+    2020-10-06 15:31    65.0
     2020-10-06 15:41    75.0 *
     2020-10-06 15:51    70.0

 After running ``rocc()`` with the ``thresholds`` specified in the example above, the records marked with a star will be flagged.
-The records ``14:40`` and ``14:50`` will be flagged because they define a 10-minute interval in which the value increases by 11, which is more than 10.
-The three records ``15:21``-``15:41`` will be flagged because they define a 20-minute interval in which the value increases by 20, which is more than 15.
-The record ``15:01`` will be unflagged; although there's a large difference since ``14:40``, this is 21 minutes, not 20, so the 20-minute threshold of 15 does not apply; neither is there any difference larger than 40 within an hour anywhere.
+The record ``14:50`` will be flagged because in the preceding 10-minute interval the value increases by 11, which is more than 10.
+The record ``15:41`` will be flagged because in the preceding 20-minute interval the value increases by 20, which is more than 15.
+The record ``15:01`` will be unflagged; although there's a large difference since ``14:40``, this is 21 minutes, not 20, so the 20-minute threshold of 15 does not apply; likewise, there's a difference of 15 from ``14:50``, which does not exceed the 20-minute threshold of 15, and while it does exceed the 10-minute threshold of 10, it's 11 minutes, not 10.
+There's also not any difference larger than 40 within an hour anywhere.

 If ``symmetric`` is ``True``, it is the absolute value of the change